-Existing Proposed Explanation (6) A copy of the application shall be served, within 20 days after it is filed, on (a) the respondent; (b) the Regional Returning Officer and Chief Electoral Officer, unless they are the applicant; and (c) the Provincial Métis Council.
-20 days after it is filed with the Métis Judicial Body on: (a) the affected candidates; (b) the Regional Returning Officer involved, if any, and Chief Electoral Officer, unless they are the applicant; and (c) the PMC.
+Existing Proposed Explanation Service of application (6) A copy of the application shall be served, within 20 days after it is filed, on (a) the respondent; (b) the Regional Returning Officer and Chief Electoral Officer, unless they are the applicant; and (c) the Provincial Métis Council.
+(3) An applicant shall serve a copy of the application made to void an election within 20 days after it is filed with the Adjudicator on: (a) the affected candidates; (b) the Regional Returning Officer involved, if any, and Chief Electoral Officer, unless they are the applicant; and (c) the PMC.
+No substantive change.
 Court costs (7) The court may award costs and make any other order it considers advisable against any person who applies for voiding an election, if the application is scandalous, frivolous or vexatious, or is otherwise an abuse of the process of the Court.
-(4) The Métis Judicial Body may award costs and make any other order it considers advisable against any person who applies to void an election, if the application is scandalous, frivolous or vexatious, or is otherwise an abuse of process.
-Provides discretion to the Métis Court to award costs.
+(4) The Adjudicator may award costs and make any other order the Adjudicator considers advisable against any person who applies to void an election, if the application is scandalous, frivolous or vexatious, or is otherwise an abuse of process.
+Provides discretion to the Adjudicator to award costs.
 No appeal (8) There is no appeal from the decision of the court on an application to void an election.
-(5) There is no appeal from the decision of the Métis Judicial Body on an application to void an election.
+(5) There is no appeal from the decision of the Adjudicator on an application to void an election.
 No change.
-Effect of non-compliance 83.
-(1) No election shall be declared invalid for any of the following reasons, if it appears Jurisdiction of the Métis Judicial Body 79 If it appears to the Métis Judicial Body that the election was otherwise conducted in No substantive change.
+Effect of non-compliance Jurisdiction of the Adjudicator No substantive change.

-Existing Proposed Explanation to the court that is considering the question that the election was otherwise conducted in accordance with this Act and that the noncompliance did not affect the result of the election: (a) non-compliance with this Act relating to limitations of time, the taking of the poll or the counting of the votes; (b) a lack of qualifications in the persons signing the nomination papers; (c) an error in the name, or omission of, or error in the address of any candidate on the nomination papers; or (d) an insufficiency in any posting or publication of a notice or other document, or a mistake in the use of the forms under this Act. accordance with this Act and that any non-compliance did not affect the result of the election, the Métis Judicial Body shall not declare the election void for any of the following reasons: (a) non-compliance with this Act relating to limitations of time, the taking of the poll or the counting of the votes; (b) a lack of qualifications in the persons signing the nomination papers; (c) a lack of qualification of a candidate if that impugned candidate was not elected; (d) an error in the name, or omission of, or error in the address of any candidate on the nomination papers; or (e) an insufficiency in any posting or publication of a notice or other document, or a mistake in the use of the forms under this Act.
-Member not entitled to sit (2) Where the court determines that a person was not lawfully elected that person is not Persons entitled to sit 80(1) Where the Métis Judicial Body determines that a person was not lawfully No change.
+Existing Proposed Explanation 83.
+(1) No election shall be declared invalid for any of the following reasons, if it appears to the court that is considering the question that the election was otherwise conducted in accordance with this Act and that the noncompliance did not affect the result of the election: (a) non-compliance with this Act relating to limitations of time, the taking of the poll or the counting of the votes; (b) a lack of qualifications in the persons signing the nomination papers; (c) an error in the name, or omission of, or error in the address of any candidate on the nomination papers; or (d) an insufficiency in any posting or publication of a notice or other document, or a mistake in the use of the forms under this Act.
+79 If it appears to the Adjudicator that the election was otherwise conducted in accordance with this Act and that any noncompliance did not affect the result of the election, the Adjudicator shall not declare the election void for any of the following reasons: (a) non-compliance with this Act relating to limitations of time, the taking of the poll or the counting of the votes; (b) a lack of qualifications in the persons signing the nomination papers; (c) a lack of qualification of a candidate if that impugned candidate was not elected; (d) an error in the name, or omission of, or error in the address of any candidate on the nomination papers; or (e) an insufficiency in any posting or publication of a notice or other document, or a mistake in the use of the forms under this Act.
+Member not entitled to sit Persons entitled to sit No change.
+(2) Where the court determines that a person was not lawfully elected that person is not 80(1) Where the Adjudicator determines that a person was not lawfully elected, that NO CHAIRE.